Micha-L-Davis/q_ui/README.md

 # Q UI

-A React interface to the [Space Traders API](https://spacetraders.io/).
+Q UI is a React interface to the [Space Traders API](https://spacetraders.io/) by Michanations\#1000 on Discord.
 Work in progress.

 ## Getting Started